-One of my very first “grown up” clothing purchases was a black pencil skirt and a blush color silk blouse.
+One of my first “grown-up” clothing purchases was a black pencil skirt and a blush color silk blouse.
 I was barely eighteen years old and had been in the workforce for only a few months when I realized jeans and a tee with my navy cardigan were not going to be appropriate for every situation.
 I visited Masengill’s Specialty Shop to invest in my first important clothing purchase.
 Even at that early age, I must have instinctively known that the basics would allow me to be appropriately dressed for many life events.
 I wore these pieces separately and together for the next ten plus years until they fell apart from use.

 The skirt and blouse were worn when I modeled for a friend who was building his photography portfolio.
 I was about twenty-four years old in this photo, taken in the park by my little apartment in Norfolk, Virginia.